 The inaugural class of nutrition science majors will convene in fall 2022, with an expected graduation date of 2024.
 The program will utilize a hybrid learning model for added flexibility and convenience.
 Students can also opt to enroll part-time and earn the degree at their own pace.

-Ample opportunities for interdisciplinary collaboration will be made possible through the Ruth Whitaker Holmes ’55 School of Behavioral and Health Sciences, which will house seven Hood programs, including nutrition.
+Ample opportunities for interdisciplinary collaboration will be made possible through The Ruth Whitaker Holmes School of Behavioral and Health Sciences, which will house seven Hood programs, including nutrition.
+Undergraduate nursing, public health and sustainability studies majors will find themselves well-positioned to work in tandem with the graduate nutrition program.
 Students can take advantage of state-of-the-art simulation labs and internships with local partners such as Frederick Health.

-“I think potential applicants to this new program are going to be really pleased with how we’ve handled the diversity in the field,” says April Bolton, Ph.D., dean of the graduate school.
-“Whether you’re interested in the farm-to-table movement or practicing in a clinical setting like a school, nursing home or hospital, the tracks that we’ve designed will meet you where you are.”
+“I think potential applicants to this new program are going to be really pleased with how we’ve handled the diversity in the field,” says April Boulton, Ph.D., dean of the graduate school.
+“Whether you’re interested in the farm-to-table movement or practicing in a clinical setting like a school, nursing home or hospital, the tracks that we’ve designed will serve your interests.”